-License file

-This field allows you to insert a license that you have retrieved earlier from Stormshield Network's website and activate the configuration on your firewall.
-The button Install the license file will validate the installation of the license file on the appliance.
-Information concerning your firewall will be modified and the new options will be enabled on the firewall.
+License file This field allows you to insert a license that you have retrieved earlier from Stormshield Network's website and activate the configuration on your firewa button Install the license file will validate the installation of the license file of appliance.
+Information concerning your firewall will be modified and the new will be enabled on the firewall. n the -- -------